teamneusta/pimcore-fixture-bundle/README.md

 ### Accessing Services from the Fixtures

 As the Fixtures are just normal PHP Services you can use all DI features like constructor, setter or property injection as usual.

+### Extension and customization through Events

+The Bundle provides the following events to facilitate extensions and customization:

+1. **`BeforeLoadFixtures`**
+   This event is triggered before any fixture is executed.
+It contains all the fixtures that are scheduled for execution, accessible via `$event->getFixtures()`.
+You can alter the list of fixtures to be loaded by using `$event->setFixtures(...)`.

+2. **`AfterLoadFixtures`**
+   This event occurs after all relevant fixtures have been executed.
+It carries the fixtures that have been successfully loaded, which can be accessed through `$event->loadedFixtures`.

+3. **`BeforeExecuteFixture`**
+   This event is triggered just before a fixture is executed.
+Using this event, you can prevent the execution of a specific fixture by setting `$event->setPreventExecution(true)`.

 ## Contribution